TyFangXV/TyFangXV/README.md

 ## TyFangXV
 Hello there, My name is drx, I'm a 16-year-old developer who loves coding.
 I love working on small-scale projects for fun, exploring new technology, and is always curious about how things work.
-Currently I know  Javascript, c#, kotlin and typscript
+Currently I know  Javascript, c#, kotlin and typscript.

 <hr/>